vedantchandra/vedantchandra.github.io/index.md

 The vast majority of the galaxies we observe are too faint or distant for us to characterize their individual stars.
 However, using world-class space telescopes like the Hubble Space Telescope, we can resolve the stellar populations of nearby galaxies and use their color-magnitude diagrams to study their initial mass distribution, composition, and more.
 It's an open problem in astrophysics whether all galaxies form in a similar fashion to our own Milky Way.
 The next generation of telescopes like JWST and RST will probe these galaxies deeper than ever before, perhaps finally answering this problem.

 There is a strong need for speedy and accurate techniques to analyse resolved stellar populations to infer parameters that described their formation.
-I am currently working with [Dr Mario Gennaro](https://www.stsci.edu/stsci-research/research-directory/mario-gennaro) at the Space Telescope Science Institute to develop a computational framework to fit star formation histories and initial mass functions to resolved stellar populations.
+I am working with [Dr Mario Gennaro](https://www.stsci.edu/stsci-research/research-directory/mario-gennaro) at the Space Telescope Science Institute (STScI) to develop a computational framework to fit star formation histories and initial mass functions to resolved stellar populations.
 We are building an open-source package ([starwave](https://github.com/vedantchandra/starwave)) to enable the broader astronomical community to perform this kind of analysis.
+I am currently working as a long-term research intern at STScI, gratefully funded by the Director's office.

 <h2 id="mpms">The First Stars in the Universe</h2>